In this article, we are going to share the ultimate list of high-protein foods list which includes both vegetarian and non-vegetarian sources.

 It has 2.3 grams of protein per cup when sliced.
 Dried apricots are also a great and simple snack.
 There are 1.1 grams of protein in a quarter-cup serving.
 Eat them on their own, in a trail mix, or in a salad.

 It has 3 grams of protein per cup when sliced.
 You’ll get 4.6 grams if you mash it up.
-It’s also high in fibre, potassium, and healthy fat, which make it a great accompaniment to any meal.
+It’s also high in fiber, potassium, and healthy fat, which make it a great accompaniment to any meal.

 Although they are excellent sources of vitamin C, they also contain 1.2 grams of protein per medium size.